denisecase/pyshiny-tips-dashboard-express/README.md

   source .venv/bin/activate
   ```

+Verify: Generally when the environment is active, (.venv) will appear in the terminal prompt.

 We also need to select this project virtual environment in VS Code.
+To do this:

-To do this, open the command palette (Ctrl+Shift+P) and search for "Python: Select Interpreter".
-Then, select the .venv folder in the project root directory.
+1. Open the VS Code command palette (Ctrl+Shift+P).
+2. Search for "Python: Select Interpreter".
+3. Select the .venv folder in the project root directory.

 ### Install Packages into the Active Project Virtual Environment

-When the project virtual environment is active,
+When the project virtual environment is **active**,
 install packages into the project virtual environment so they are available for use in the Python code.

 NOTE: